 You can then make changes to your file and once done click on Update File.

-If you have any questions about using the PHP code on your website easily, please feel free to contact our support team, we’re always more than happy to help.
+That’s it!
+We hope the tutorial helped you add PHP code to your WordPress website.
+If you have any questions or doubts about using the PHP code, please feel free to contact our support team, we’re always more than happy to help.